 Experience life as it would have been for the early pioneers in a log cabin at the Pioneer Mothers Memorial Cabin.
 Learn about the earliest settlers, the Hudson’s Bay Company, Wagons Westward and Pioneer Life.

 Become a pupil in an authentic one room schoolhouse and discover what it would have been like to attend school in the 1860’s.
 Learn about the Provisional Government and Oregon Statehood from the schoolmarm as well as lessons in morals and manners.

 Discover life as lived by one of Oregon’s earliest legislators, Robert Newell.
 Learn about the beginnings of the Oregon Territory, Statehood and his life as a man of many firsts as told by interpreters in period dress.
 Learn about a catastrophic area wide flood that would change the lives of the residents of Champoeg forever.

 Topics that may be covered include:

 Hudson ’s Bay Company

 Donation Land Claim Law

 Catastrophic Area Wide Floods

-If you are interested in having your class or home-school group attend our one room-school program, please complete our registration form and call Ellen Crauthers for scheduling and other information for your next field trip!
+If you are interested in having your class or home-school group attend our one room-school program, please call Ellen Crauthers for scheduling and other information for your next field trip!
 503-678-5537